Mark Blumberg

 Mark S. Blumberg is an American professor, neuroscientist, researcher, and author who specializes in the fields of developmental psychobiology and behavioral neuroscience.
-He is currently an F. Wendell Miller Professor and department chair in the Department of Psychological and Brain Sciences at the University of Iowa.
+He is currently University of Iowa Distinguished Chair and department chair in the Department of Psychological and Brain Sciences at the University of Iowa.
 In addition to writing academic research articles, Blumberg has served as the editor-in-chief of Behavioral Neuroscience and authored several books, including Freaks of Nature: What Anomalies Tell Us About Development and Evolution.
 His research also appeared on a 2020 episode of the Netflix series, Babies.

 Education

 During his undergraduate years, Blumberg studied physics and philosophy at Brandeis University, where he graduated in 1983.
-While at Brandeis, he studied under Frank E. Manuel.
-He earned his master's degree and his PhD at the University of Chicago, finishing his doctoral studies in biopsychology in 1988.
-He had a focus on developmental psychobiology at Indiana University for his postdoctoral training, which concluded in 1992.
+While at Brandeis, he studied under Frank E. Manuel and Art Wingfield.
+He earned his master's degree and his PhD at the University of Chicago, working with Howard Moltz and Martha McClintock and finishing his doctoral studies in biopsychology in 1988.
+He had a focus on developmental psychobiology at Indiana University for his postdoctoral training, working with Jeffrey Alberts, which concluded in 1992.